fi-content2-games-platform/FIcontent.Gaming.Enabler.RealityMixer.CameraArtifactRendering/README.md

 - The project is configured for a 4:3 camera and a 16:9 screen.
 You can change the scale of the VideoTexturePlane and the game aspect to configure for other aspect ratios.
 - You can also add blur to the background image using the "CARLinear Blur" component attached to the "BackgroundCamera" object.
 - In order to use these camera effects for your own project simply start with the provided Unity demo project and add your content and functionality.
+- You cannot build a desktop app from this project (Linux, Mac, Win) because the Vuforia SDK does not support it.
+Only Android and iOS apps are supported and the project can be run within the Unity editor.

 =============================================================
 XML3D Demo